^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-How is anemic syndrome manifested?
+How does anemic syndrome manifest itself?

 • hemolytic anemic syndrome - due to the destruction of red blood cells.